Unvented Hot Water Installation Regulations

 If consent is not given within the ten working days, then the Regulations and Byelaws deem the water suppliers’ consent to have been granted.
 However, any work must still comply with the Water Fittings Regulations and Byelaws in Scotland.

-For further information please read the Water Regs UK notification leaflet.
+For further information please read the Water Regs UK notification FAQ’s.

 Building Regulations - Guidance - G3 (3) a.
 Safety Devices on Unvented Water Heaters